bcit-ltc/course-workload-estimator/README.md

 <!-- SPDX-License-Identifier: MPL-2.0 -->
+# 🧊 This project has been migrated to [bcit-tlu/course-workload-estimator](https://github.com/bcit-tlu/course-workload-estimator). 🧊

+The code remains available for historic purposes.

+---

 # Course Workload Estimator

 A time calculator to estimate the number of hours of work learners might be expected to spend completing coursework.